stampchain-io/stamps_sdk/docs/src101specs.md

 }
 ```

-If the bitname domain specified to be transferred not in transaction sender's
+If the Bitname domain specified to be transferred not in transaction sender's
 address (which would be determined by the latest state of an Indexer), then the
 transfer will be deemed invalid.